 - Deploy digital channels – Introduce digital channels, such as eCommerce, to diversify your revenue streams and reduce decline in gross revenue.
 It will also help you unlock new markets and new ways to connect with customers, especially those who expect digital-first experiences.

-- Ensure seamless customer experience – Whether you’re meeting a customer in-person, interacting through a chatbot, or a self-service portal, you need to create consistency no matter what channels customers are using to connect with you.
+- Ensure seamless customer experience – Whether you’re meeting a customer in-person, interacting through a chatbot, or a self-service customer portal, you need to create consistency no matter what channels customers are using to connect with you.
 Data is at the heart of integrated experiences.
 With integration, for instance, you can connect your punch-out catalogs to automated customer procurement systems.

 - Own a digital marketplace – Consider selling on your own digital B2B marketplace as part of your growth strategy.
 You can compete with industry vertical marketplaces, manufacturer marketplaces, or supplement existing sales channels and capture more value.